Make Architects

-Make Architects is an international architecture practice headquartered in London that also has offices in offices in Hong Kong and Sydney.
+Make Architects is an international architecture practice headquartered in London that also has offices in offices in Hong Kong and Shanghai.
 Founded in 2004 by former Foster + Partners architect Ken Shuttleworth.
 The practice has a variety of projects including high-rise office buildings, large mixed-use schemes, urban masterplanning, sports and leisure, private and social housing, civic and education buildings, and interior design.
-The company is employee-owned and has about 150 partners, which it refers to as "makers".
+The company is employee-owned and refers to its partners as "makers".